 Habits Habits Habits

-While I have only fairly recently started using a physical habit tracker, I can easily say it has changed my work life.
+I recently started tracking habits, which led me to design Focus Book, and I can easily say it has changed my work life.
 If you think working against distractions in an office was hard, wait until no one is looking over your shoulder and your kids are screaming from downstairs (more on this later).
 A habit tracker has taught me to "show up no matter what".
-Below is a photo of my daily and weekly habits, but I'll also list the ones below that I think are best-suited to staying productive when working remotely.
+Below is a list of the habits that I think are best-suited to staying productive when working remotely.

 - Take a Walk: Seems easy, but having a daily habit to take a walk (or two) will make sure you're getting outside and taking a break.